 Customer first means business success

-87% of customers report that a good customer service experience would change their behavior as customers.
+87% of customers report that a good customer service experience would change their behaviour as customers.

 Being customer first means investing in and executing a strong customer experience management strategy.
-To do that, ensure these three things are happening at your organization.
+To do that, ensure these three things are happening at your organisation.

 1. Know who you are to your customer